Search IMG Library

 Get in Touch

-Don’t hesitate to get in touch using the buttons above (and below) to discuss doctor job options in the NHS, including discussions regarding a typical doctor salary in the UK and the most suitable hospital locations for you.
+Don’t hesitate to get in touch using the buttons above (and below) to discuss doctor job options in the NHS, including discussions regarding a typical doctor's salary in the UK and the most suitable hospital locations for you.

 Exam places for MRCP PACES have been hard to secure in some countries.
-We expect that there will be similar demand in 2020 & 2021, so what can you do to maximise your chances of securing an examination place?
+This increase in demand has continued through to 2023, so what can you do to maximise your chances of securing an examination place?

-We have discussed this with Royal College of Physicians, who advised that they are working to grow capacity internationally.
+The Royal College of Physicians has advised that they are working to grow capacity internationally.
 However, this will not have an immediate impact on the number of spots available across the world.

 With so many overseas doctors missing out on a spot, we have put together some of the main discussion points to help you to broaden your chances of sitting the exam as soon as possible.